caraya/personal-blog/content/blog/color-fonts-again-with-feeling.md

 The [override-colors](https://drafts.csswg.org/css-fonts-4/#override-color) descriptor overrides individual colors in a given `font-palette`

-:The override-colors descriptor takes a comma-separated list of palette index entries and colors
+The override-colors descriptor takes a comma-separated list of palette index entries and colors

 Each item in the comma-separated list represents a tuple of an entry into the palette and a color to replace it with